cmars/onionpipe/README.md

 * Reverse-forwarding (proxy Tor hidden services into the local network)
 * Configurable hops policy (trade anonymity for performance)
 * Persistent addresses.
-* Resolve names in local addresses; especially useful for Docker/Compose/k8s use cases.
+* Resolve names for local bind addresses, useful for Docker/Compose/k8s use cases.

 For example: